Ajindoraptor/Programming-Notes/README.md

 Comprehension: A concise way to create collections in Python using a single line of code, such as list, set, and dictionary comprehensions.

 GIL (Global Interpreter Lock): A mechanism used by the CPython interpreter to ensure that only one thread executes Python bytecode at a time, which can be a bottleneck in CPU-bound and multithreaded code.

+Input: the process of receiving data or user input from the keyboard or another input device and storing it as a string or other data type for further processing in your program.

+Int: a data type used to represent whole numbers.
+Integers in Python can be positive or negative and have no decimal point.

+float: a data type used to represent real numbers with a decimal point or numbers in scientific notation.

+Type Conversion: the process of changing the data type of a value from one type to another.

+Comparison operators: compare two values or expressions and determine their relationship.

+Logical operators: used to manipulate and evaluate Boolean values (True or False).

+if, else, elif: are control flow statements used for conditional execution.

+While Loop: a control flow statement that repeatedly executes a block of code as long as a specified condition remains True.
+The while loop is used for tasks where you want to repeat a set of instructions until a certain condition is no longer met.
+It's often used when you don't know in advance how many times the loop needs to run.

+For Loop:  a control flow statement used for iterating over a sequence (such as a list, tuple, string, or range) or any iterable object.

+Break: a control flow statement used within loops (such as for and while loops) to terminate the loop prematurely.

+Functions: a reusable block of code that performs a specific task or set of tasks.

+PIP: a package manager, which is a command-line tool used for installing, managing, and uninstalling Python packages or libraries.